Skip to main content

 PRiSE

-The PRiSE scheme allows you to gain Advance HE (AHE) Fellowship (AFHEA, FHEA, SFHEA) and professional recognition for your contribution to Student Education.
-In your written application you reflect on your professional practice and demonstrate how you meet the relevant standards of the UK Professional Standards Framework (UKPSF).
-Gaining AHE Fellowship (FHEA) evidences your commitment to being part of the vibrant student education community at our University and is an important step in your continued professional development.
+The Professional Recognition in Student Education (PRiSE) scheme allows you to gain Advance HE (AHE) Fellowship (Associate Fellow, D1, Fellow, D2 or Senior Fellow, D3) and professional recognition for your contribution to Student Education.
+In your application you will reflect on your professional practice and demonstrate how you meet the relevant standards of the Professional Standards Framework (PSF).
+Gaining AHE Fellowship evidences your commitment to being part of the vibrant student education community at our University and is an important step in your continued professional development.

 PRiSE applications

-Submissions are via a written application in which you reflect on your professional practice and demonstrate how you meet the relevant standards of the Professional Standards Framework (PSF).
+Submissions are via a written or a recorded presentation application in which you reflect on your professional practice and demonstrate how you meet the relevant standards of the Professional Standards Framework (PSF 2023).
+Please register for a Session 1 (see below) to find out more about the different routes to Fellowship.

 Eligibility

 Full details of eligibility criteria are contained in the PRiSE FAQs.
-In particular you must be
+In particular you must:

-- an employee of the University of Leeds and/or a registered postgraduate at the time of the submission and review of your application; and
+• be an employee of the University of Leeds and/or a registered postgraduate or eligible undergraduate at the time of the submission and review of your application; and

-teaching students or supporting learning, for example responsible for the delivery of taught programmes or modules, supporting student learning or providing associated staff support through professional roles, supervising PGRs, providing in-session support such as lab or studio-based support.
+• be teaching students or supporting learning, for example responsible for the delivery of taught programmes, modules or sessions, supporting student learning or providing associated staff support through professional roles, supervising PGRs, providing in-session support such as lab or studio-based support.

 Support for your PRiSE application

-We offer a full range of support sessions and resources, include a briefing session, writing workshops and examples from previous successful applications.
-Once you have attended a writing workshop you can request a mentor, who will guide you through the preparation of your application.
-Experience tells us that colleagues who engage in support sessions are better prepared and more likely to submit successful applications.
+We offer a full range of support sessions and resources, include an introduction session, support sessions and mentoring.
+Once you have attended sessions 1-3 you can request a mentor, who will guide you through the preparation of your application.
+PLEASE NOTE: Due to demand we recommend you attend sessions 1-3 at least 4 months before you plan to submit an application.

 PRiSE Support Sessions